-- (1) Employees must cooperate fully with all TSA and DHS investigations and inquiries.
+- (1) Employees must cooperate fully with all TSA and DHS investigations and inquiries, including but not limited to inquiries initiated by supervisors and management officials, OOI or DHS OIG, unless a Garrity warning is issued to the affected employee.
+(NOTE: This warning may only be issued by authorized OOI or DHS agents).
+See F(5) below for additional information.
 This includes providing truthful, accurate, and complete information in response to matters of official interest, and providing a written statement, if requested to do so.
-Employees must follow established TSA and DHS procedures when responding to such requests for information or testimony. - The requirement to provide information in an inquiry does not, in all cases, take precedence over a promise of confidentiality given under authority of government law, regulation, or policy, such as a promise of confidentiality given by an EEO counselor, an Ombudsman, or a TSA Model Workplace Conflict Management Coach.
-However, a promise of confidentiality does not extend to information that reveals criminal activity, a threat of harm to a person or persons, a breach of transportation security, or other similarly serious matter (such as an offense listed in the attachment to TSA MD 1100.75-3, Addressing Unacceptable Performance and Conduct).
-Questions concerning confidentiality matters, including promises of confidentiality, should be referred by management to OCC.

-- (3) It is TSA policy to cooperate fully with Congress and other duly authorized investigative bodies regarding matters under their jurisdiction.
+Employees must follow established TSA and DHS procedures when responding to such requests for information or testimony. - (2) The requirement to provide information in an inquiry does not, in all cases, take precedence over a promise of confidentiality given under authority of government law, regulation, or policy, such as a promise of confidentiality given by an EEO counselor, an Ombudsman, or a TSA Model Workplace Conflict Management Coach.
+However, a promise of confidentiality does not extend to information that reveals criminal activity, a threat of harm to a person or persons, a breach of transportation security, concerns regarding access to national security information, or other similarly serious matter (such as an offense listed in the attachment to TSA MD 1100.75-3, Addressing Unacceptable Performance and Conduct).
+Questions concerning confidentiality matters, including promises of confidentiality, should be referred by management to OCC. - (3) TSA's policy is to cooperate fully with Congress and other duly authorized investigative bodies regarding matters under their jurisdiction.
 All employees must give complete and truthful information in response to requests from such bodies for information or assistance.
-Prior to responding, employees must advise their supervisor, or their second-level supervisor of any such request. - (4) When directed by the Assistant Secretary (or designee), or by another appropriate authority, an employee shall take an oath or make an affirmation about his/her testimony or written statement before an agent authorized by law to administer oaths.
+Prior to responding, employees must advise their supervisor, or their second-level supervisor of any such request. - (4) When directed by the Administrator (or designee), or by another appropriate authority, an employee shall take an oath or make an affirmation about his/her testimony or written statement before an agent authorized by law to administer oaths.
 If requested, the employee, after reviewing the document, shall sign his/her name to the transcript of testimony, affidavit or written statement that the employee provided.
 No employee may refuse to testify or refuse to provide a written statement or information pertinent to matters under investigation or inquiry.
-However, if the employee is being questioned by DHS Office of Inspector General, TSA Office of Inspections (OI), or other authorized criminal investigator as the subject of an investigation that could result in criminal prosecution, the employee shall be advised of this fact and his/her rights against self-incrimination (in such cases, management should consult with OCC). - (5) If the employee is in the custody of law enforcement officials, no action should be taken to question him or her without contacting OCC first.
+However, if the employee is being questioned by DHS Office of Inspector General, TSA Office of Inspection (OOI), or other authorized criminal investigator as the subject of an investigation that could result in criminal prosecution, the employee shall be issued a Garrity warning. - (5) A Garrity warning is appropriate during an investigation when an employee is requested to provide information on a voluntary basis and the possibility exists that the information provided may be used as evidence against the employee in any future criminal proceeding.
+In such matters, the employee is advised: (1) that they are not under arrest; (2) the interview is voluntary; (3) they may terminate the interview at any time; (4) any information the employee provides may be used against him or her in a subsequent criminal trial or administrative hearing; and (5) no disciplinary or adverse action may be taken against the employee solely for refusing to provide a statement or answer questions.
+In these cases, management officials must contact OCC for guidance